nicolashery/nicolashery.com/posts/2025-03-05-decoding-json-sum-types-in-go.md

 ---
 layout: post
 title: Decoding JSON sum types in Go without panicking
-description: The Go programming language doesn't have native support for sum types, but we'll see how we can emulate them, how to decode and encode them into JSON, and how in some cases they can help avoid a runtime panic exception.
+description: The Go programming language doesn't have native support for sum types, but we'll see how we can emulate them, how to decode and encode them into JSON, and how in some cases they can help avoid runtime panic exceptions.
 ---

 [[TOC]]

 ## Whether we find them useful or not, sum types exist

 Sum types (aka [tagged unions](https://zig.guide/language-basics/unions/), [discriminated unions](https://www.typescriptlang.org/docs/handbook/2/narrowing.html#discriminated-unions), [variants](https://ocaml.org/docs/basic-data-types#variants), or sometimes [enums](https://doc.rust-lang.org/book/ch06-00-enums.html)) are unavoidable as a software developer.
-Unless you've been living under a rock, you're bound to have come across them at some point.
+If you've been writing code for any length of time, you've almost certainly encountered them.

 Many languages support sum types natively: [Zig](https://zig.guide/language-basics/unions/), [TypeScript](https://www.typescriptlang.org/docs/handbook/2/narrowing.html#discriminated-unions), [OCaml](https://ocaml.org/docs/basic-data-types#variants), [Rust](https://doc.rust-lang.org/book/ch06-00-enums.html), just to name a few.
 Even [OpenAPI has them](https://swagger.io/specification/#discriminator-object), the de-facto standard and language-agnostic way to define HTTP APIs using JSON.
-So even if the particular programming language you're using right now doesn't natively support sum types, you may have to handle a JSON payload over the wire that is modelled as one.
-And you'll have to decide how you want to decode that.
+So even if the programming language you're using doesn't natively support sum types, you may still need to handle a JSON payload over the wire that is modeled as one.
+This requires deciding how to decode that payload in your language of choice.

-Personal feelings about sum types aside, I think most people would agree they are not a terrible way to model a data structure that can be *"one of these (potentially very different) things, and nothing else"*.
-And once you've used sum types in a **switch statement** or match expression combined with **exhaustiveness checking**, well, I find it's hard to go back.
+Personal feelings about sum types aside, I think most people would agree they effectively model data structures that can be *"one of these (potentially very different) things, and nothing else"*.
+And once you've experienced sum types with a **switch statement** or match expression combined with **exhaustiveness checking**, it's hard to go back.

 Let's take a primitive type, a boolean or `bool` in Rust.
 It has 2 possible values: `true` or `false` (also called "cardinality").
 A struct or record is called a **"product type"** because you can count the number of possible values (or cardinality) by *multiplying* the number of possible values of each field.
 So if I have a struct with 2 boolean fields (example here in Rust):